Facebook Instagram Pinterest

 You can see cheetahs right from the veranda of The Babson House

 The Babson House, part of the Cheetah Conservation Fund, offers the ultimate experience for cheetah lovers.
 You can literally watch cheetahs from your veranda, or if you're lucky, even from your bed!
-Talk about a room with a view.
+Talk about the ultimate view.

-Or, if you like your animals on the heavier side, maybe these big horny dudes will pique your interest: Waterberg is also the stomping ground of the African buffalo—the final member of the Big Five that you can’t see in the relatively closeby Etosha National Park Safari.
+Or, if you like your animals on the heavier side, maybe these big horned dudes will pique your interest: Waterberg is also the stomping ground of the African buffalo—the final member of the Big Five that I couldn't see in the relatively close by Etosha Safari.
 So go ahead and get ‘em checked off your Namibian wildlife bucket list!

 African Buffalo in Namibia